DrSJBauman/Arduino_ServoBot/README.md

-v2 adds additional functionality to the bot - specifically turning while moving forward or in reverse
+v3 Incorporates the front leaf switch bumpers to prepare the bot for some autonomous driving.